sts10/recall/README.md

 ## Usage

 To use recall, simply type `recall` into your command line from any directory.
-The first time you call the gem it will ask for the absolute path of a directory for it to search.
-Then it will ask for a search query.
-It will search all of the .rb files in that directory, recursively, and present the results in a new .rb file.
+The first time you call the gem it will ask for the absolute path of a directory for it to search -- typically your large "code" directory.

+Then Recall will ask for a search query.
+It will search all of the `.rb` files in that directory, recursively, and present the results in a new `.rb` file.

 Your search directory will persist until you change it.
 To change the search directory, enter `change_dir` into the prompt.

 ## Notes
 Currently, Recall only searches files with the `.rb` or the `.erb` extensions.

+## Thanks
+Huge thanks to [Kevin Curtin](https://twitter.com/kcurtin) for getting the gem working!